aelg/AMediaServer/README.md

 Lightweight media server for Raspberry Pi running Arch Linux, using flask and omxplayer.

-This is barely working, videos starts but they do not close, but if you're interested feel free to ask or help.
+This is barely working, but if you're interested feel free to ask or help.

 Setup